Ctmax-ui/django-react/README.md

-# An simple demostration of django as an backed and react as an frontend guide. with react router.
+### An simple demostration of django as an backed and react as an frontend example. with react router.